luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

     - Add an "Edit" button or link (will be functional in a later milestone)
     - For now, this can just be a placeholder that shows the button
     - Consider role-based visibility (only show for coordinators, not fosters)
+    - **Note: Coordinator Fostering Edge Case:** Coordinators may also foster animals.
+When a coordinator is fostering an animal, they should see both:
+        - Coordinator features (can edit all animals, view all animals)
+        - Foster features (can upload photos/updates for animals they're fostering)

 6. **Add routing**:
     - Add route in `src/App.tsx`: `/animals/:id` that renders the `AnimalDetail` component